agera-edc/DataSpaceConnector/CODEQUALITY.md

 | ⚠️ 2      | UUF_UNUSED_FIELD                        | Unused field                                         | PERFORMANCE    | 1     |
 | ⚠️ 2      | VA_FORMAT_STRING_USES_NEWLINE           | Format string should use %n rather than \n           | BAD_PRACTICE   | 2     |

-Some issues found might lead to real problems when using EDC in production.
+Most issues found might lead to real problems when using EDC in production and can be fixed with a relatively low effort.
 Given that false positives can be easily ignored using annotations or exclusion filters we highly encourage using Spotbugs as we see a high value VS effort ratio.
 A suggestion could be to start with a rather lenient configuration and increase strictness as appropriate.

 ## CodeQL